Blog

 In our experience, customers usually go for Security, Availability, and Confidentiality.

-Step 2: Define the Controls
+Step 2: Define the controls

 Once you’ve selected the TSC that applies to your business, define the controls that will help you achieve compliance when mapped against the SOC 2 requirements.
 You can either look for control templates online or hire an external consultant.